Configuring your Xero Integration

 Select Your Xero Company

-Choose your practice’s Xero company and allow access.
+Choose your practice's Xero company and allow access.
 This will sync your Xero general ledger account codes and contacts with Socket.
+Once connected, you'll see the "Connected to Xero" green tick.

 Set Default Account Codes